camdenperkins/Progressive-Overload-A-Data-Driven-Comparison-of-Volume-vs.-Intensity-Training/README.md

 I used excel to track my progress, an example of a given workout below: <br>
 <img width="354" height="175" alt="image" src="https://github.com/user-attachments/assets/38104745-cb08-46f7-9fed-a682ead053da" />

-Key:
+Key: <br>
--Date: Date of workout
+-Date: Date of workout <br>
--Split: Type of workout that dictated what muscles were exercised, such as push/pull/legs
+-Split: Type of workout that dictated what muscles were exercised, such as push/pull/legs <br>
--Exercise: Activity performed, such as chest press, bicep curl, etc.
+-Exercise: Activity performed, such as chest press, bicep curl, etc. <br>
--Rep: How many repetitions I completed each exercise for
+-Rep: How many repetitions I completed each exercise for <br>